detekt/detekt/README.md

         input = "$projectDir/src/main/kotlin" // Which part of your project should be analyzed? config = "$projectDir/detekt.yml" // Use $project.projectDir or to navigate inside your project configResource = "/detekt.yml" // Use this parameter instead of config if your detekt yaml file is inside your resources.
 Is needed for multi project maven tasks. filters = ".*test.*, .*/resources/.*" // What paths to exclude?
-Use comma oder semicolon to separate ruleSets = "other/optional/ruleset.jar" // Custom rule sets can be linked to this, use comma oder semicolon to separate, remove if unused. disableDefaultRuleSets = false // Disables the default rule set.
+Use comma or semicolon to separate ruleSets = "other/optional/ruleset.jar" // Custom rule sets can be linked to this, use comma or semicolon to separate, remove if unused. disableDefaultRuleSets = false // Disables the default rule set.
 Just use detekt as the detection engine with your custom rule sets. output = "$project.projectDir/reports" // Directory where output reports are stored (if present). outputName = "my-module" // This parameter is used to derive the output report name